Trolling Motor Batteries

 Common Trolling Motor Battery Group Sizes & Capacities

-Choosing the correct battery group size is crucial for efficient trolling motor performance:
+Choosing the correct battery group size is important for trolling motor performance and runtime.

 Pro Tip: A Group 31 deep cycle battery is recommended for extended trips and consistent performance.